-The Company's assets consist mainly of trade receivables sold without recourse and advances paid for trade receivables sold as part of the regulations set forth in Law no. 52 of 21 February 1991.
+The Company's assets in the half-yearly condensed financial statements consist mainly of trade receivables transferred without recourse and advances paid for trade receivables sold as part of the regulations set forth in Law no. 52 of 21 February 1991.

-The fair value measurement method most appropriate for transferred loans and advances granted is to recognise the present value on the basis of discounted future cash flows, using a rate, normally corresponding to the effective rate of the relationship agreed with the assigning counterparty.
+The fair value measurement method most appropriate for transferred loans and advances granted is to recognise the present value on the basis of discounted future cash flows, using a rate, normally corresponding to the effective rate of the relationship agreed with the transferring counterparty.
 This rate also takes into account the other components of the transaction cost.